-I'd love the opportunity to get to know you and learn more about your virtual training challenges and needs.
-Contact me directly to determine the best solution for your organization.
+I'd love the opportunity to get to know you and learn more about your virtual training and remote working challenges and needs.
+Contact me directly to determine the best solution for you and your organization.
 Check out the different ways we could work together, online or in person, below.